 Remember to arrange a support vehicle to pick you up at a set place and time.
 Do not rely on mobile phone coverage from camping areas.
-When arranging to be picked up from the southern end of the Great Walk, be aware that there is vehicle access from Broken River and Nebo.
-Some gravel roads are suitable only for four-wheel-drive vehicles in wet conditions.
+When arranging to be picked up from the southern end of the Great Walk at Moonlight Dam (reached via Broken River or Nebo) be aware that some gravel roads are suitable only for high clearance 4WD vehicles in wet conditions.

 Pack to stay safe

-- Always carry enough water for one day and evening.
+- Always carry enough water each day for at least that day and evening.

-- Pack enough food for one extra day in case you're delayed.
+- Pack nourishing food that is compact and lightweight (plus enough for an extra day in case you are delayed).